This event is exclusive to Friends of Tortoise

 Cyber’s prime targets: who are the most vulnerable?

 Cyber attacks have hit corporations from Target to JP Morgan, as well as national institutions.
 But which industries are the most vulnerable?
 What can key cyber attacks – like the SolarWinds and Kaseya breaches – tell us about how the threat landscape is developing?
 How do companies most at risk create a cyber skills career stream to best protect themselves?
 And how can governments help to establish a cyber skills talent pipeline for the future?

 Fireside chat with Jen Easterly

-Fireside chat with James Harding and Jen Easterly, US director of the cybersecurity and infastructure security agency
+Fireside chat with James Harding and Jen Easterly, US director of the cybersecurity and infrastructure security agency.

 Future of cyber: is this how the world ends?

 Last year broke all records in terms of cyber-attacks on companies, government, and individuals.
 But fast forward 5 years, or 10, and the situation could get much, much worse?
-What exactly is the worst case scenario and how close are we to experiencing it?
+What exactly is the worst-case scenario and how close are we to experiencing it?
 And how do we set the groundwork to protect against catastrophic cyber attacks?
-What does the future of cyber defence look like, and who will be driving innovation in coming years?
+What does the future of cyber defense look like, and who will be driving innovation in coming years?

 Closing remarks with Marcus Hutchins, AKA MalwareTech, the British computer security researcher known for temporarily stopping the WannaCry ransomware attack.